NREL/OpenStudio-user-documentation/docs/getting_started/features.md

 ##### Domestic Water Systems

+- Hot Water Heaters
-- Hot Water Heaters (all fuels, including heat pump)
+	- Tank Type /  Tankless Water Heaters (all fuels)
+	- Heat Pump Water Heaters
+	- Stratified tank Water Heaters
+	- Storage Tank fed from Boiler(s) / Heat Exchanger
+- Solar Hot Water (Flat Plate or Integral Collectors) for pre-heating
+- Constant Speed and/or Variable Speed Recirculation / Booster pumps
 - Equipment that uses warm water (showers, faucets, etc.), can specify mixed water temp
 - Equipment that uses cold water only
-- Recirculation, no pump, or instantaneous water heaters

 ### Daylighting

-- Add daylighting control points via the SketchUp plugin
+- Add daylighting control points via the SketchUp plugin or OpenStudio
+- Create interior partitions and glare sensors for modeling daylight analysis with improved accuracy, using the Sketchup Plugin
+- Create and configure window shading controls for modeling daylight analysis using the Sketchup plugin
+- Insert illuminance map for visualizing daylight analysis using the Sketchup plugin
-- Run daylighting analysis using Radiance, state-of-the-art ray-tracing daylight simulation engine without making a separate model
+- Use built-in OpenStudio Measure to run daylighting analysis using Radiance, state-of-the-art ray-tracing daylight simulation engine without making a separate model
+- Configure daylight analysis parameters used by radiance simulation
 - Lights in the EnergyPlus model controlled based on daylight available per Radiance

 ### Custom Controls
-Within EnergyPlus, advanced controls that are not built-in can implemented utilizing the EnergyManagementSystem (EMS) suite of objects.
+Within EnergyPlus, advanced controls that are not built-in can be implemented utilizing the [EnergyManagementSystem (EMS)](https://energyplus.net/sites/all/modules/custom/nrel_custom/pdfs/pdfs_v9.2.0/EMSApplicationGuide.pdf) suite of objects.
 This involves defining Sensors and Actuators that interact with building parameters through Programs which are written in the EnergyPlus Runtime Language (ERL), which is based on a common building-controls language.
 OpenStudio supports the creation of EMS programs.

 ### Location-Specific Information

 - Find typical [weather data and ASHRAE design conditions](https://energyplus.net/weather) for most locations in the world
 - Use actual weather data (AMY) from a variety of vendors/sources
+- Store ASHRAE/CEC Climate Zone to trigger calculations within Measures

 ### Economics

 - Full lifecycle costing (NIST Handbook 135 compliant) including built-in EIA fuel escalation rates and inflation
 - Adjustable analysis period length
-- Capital, recurring O&M, salvage, and replacement costs
+- Add capital, recurring O&M, salvage, and replacement costs to model using Measures
 - Lifecycle is adjustable per-cost (IE windows can last longer than lamps)
-- Utility rates can include time-of-use, demand charges, ratchets, seasonal values, etc.
+- Add utility rates (which include time-of-use, demand charges, ratchets, seasonal values, etc.) to model using Measures
-- Utility rates for Xcel Energy CO pre-made; users pick from list

 ### Import and Export Options